developersu/argbColors/README.md

 ### License
 [![GNU GPLv3 Image](https://www.gnu.org/graphics/gplv3-127x51.png)](https://www.gnu.org/licenses/gpl-3.0.en.html)

-argbColors is a free software licensed under GPL v3.0 It is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY.
+argbColors is a free software licensed under GPL v3.0 It is distributed in the hope that it will be useful, but **WITHOUT ANY WARRANTY**.
 [GNU General Public License](https://www.gnu.org/licenses/gpl.html) as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

 This application is in no way affiliated with GIGABYTE, Integrated Technology Express or any of its partners